-'''

-com.fortify.sca.ScanPolicy=security

-'''
+com.fortify.sca.ScanPolicy=devops

-Note: You can apply a filter file (see "Excluding Issues with Filter Files" on page 175) with a scan policy setting for an analysis.
+Note: You can apply a filter file (see "Excluding issues with filter files" on page 178) with a scan policy setting for an analysis.
 In this case, Fortify Static Code Analyzer applies both the scan policy and the filter file to the analysis.

-The policy files are in the <sca\install\dir>/Core/config/scales directory.
+The policy files are in the <sca_install_dir>/Core/config/scales directory.
 There is one file for each scan policy.
-You can modify the settings in these policy files to customize your scan policies.
-For information about the syntax used for the policy files, see "Excluding Issues with Filter Files" on page 175.
+You can change the settings in these policy files to customize your scan policies.
+For information about the syntax used for the policy files, see "Excluding issues with filter files" on page 178.